Posted 15.04. 2014 by Cekindo / Last update on 15.12. 2018

 2. Conduct market research and create promotional materials

-It is necessary to understand that neither a Foreign Representative office, nor a Foreign Trade Representative office allow you to really do business.
-You are not permited to sign or enter into any contracts, generate revenues or even engage in the management of a company in Indonesia.
+It is necessary to understand that neither a Foreign Representative office, nor a Foreign Trade Representative office allows you to really do business.
+You are not permitted to sign or enter into any contracts, generate revenues or even engage in the management of a company in Indonesia.

 In order to establish a Foreign Trade Representative office, you follow the same process as for Foreign Representative office (KPPA).
 The difference is that in this case, all documents such as the Letter of Intent or Letter of Appointment must be signed by a notary in the country of origin and legalized by the Indonesian Ministry of Foreign Affairs.